Henry Wallis

 Featured:

-Henry Wallis (1830 - 1916) was an English Pre-Raphaelite painter, writer and collector.
-Born in London on 21 February 1830, his father's name and occupation are unknown.
+Wallis was born in London on 21 February 1830, but his father's name and occupation are unknown.
 When in 1845 his mother, Mary Anne Thomas, married Andrew Wallis, a prosperous London architect, Henry took his stepfather's surname.
 His artistic training was thorough and influential.
 He was admitted as a probationer to the RA and enrolled in the Painting School in March 1848.
-He also studied in Paris at Gleyre's atelier and at the Academie des Beaux Arts, sometime between 1849 and 1853.
+He also studied in Paris at Charles Gleyre's atelier and at the Academie des Beaux Arts, sometime between 1849 and 1853.

 Personal tools